South Korea shoe cobbler donates for needy amid coronavirus

 But now Kim, 60, wants to donate a big chunk of his holdings to the local government.
 So many South Koreans are shutting their businesses and face declining incomes due to the coronavirus outbreak, which has hit the country hard; Kim thought the value of his land could be put to good use.
 "I went through a rough childhood and I got help from others all the time.
 I've always thought I should one day become a person who helps others," Kim said at his Seoul shop, the thick grime under his nails testimony to how he spends his days.

 "Wouldn't it be good if I give the people strength and courage?" he said.
 It has had that effect.
 An online media story on his offer has garnered more than 2,100 comments.
-Some call him "an angel" or "a person who deserves a seat in heaven."
+Some call him "an angel" or "a person who deserves a seat in heaven".
 Kim's three plots of land are located in Paju, near the border with North Korea.
+He bought the land when its prices plummeted due to North Korean missile tests, before they rose again after inter-Korean relations improved in recent years.
+He's since planted ginseng, herbs and other vegetables there.
 He has pledged the largest parcel of about 10,000 pyeong (a bit more than 8 acres).
-Local officials value the gift at between 500 and 700 million won, or between $400,000 and $570,000.
+Local officials value the gift at between 500 and 700 million won, or between USD 400,000 and USD 570,000.

 There are technicalities that must be worked out.
 Authorities are trying to make sure Kim will not face gift taxes, but he's adamant: "If I have to pay that, I would accept that."
 Kim, a devout Christian who jokingly calls himself “a lamb,” has led a turbulent life.
 His father died when he was 6, and his mother later married a man who beat and abused him.
 Kim ran away from his home and began working as a shoeshine boy when he was 10.